Mikadifo/Mikadifo/README.md

 👯‍♀️ I'm looking to collaborate on any project, especially those using React or JS in general.

-🤔 I'm looking for help with new technologies and topics in the JS environment, since it's quickly changing.
+🤔 I'm looking for help with AI topics.

 ## Support: